ferrucc-io/ferruccio/content/posts/starting-a-blog.md

 To improve readability highlight important words with **bold** and *italics*.

 Sometimes it's also good practice to have a couple of short paragraphs that lead to a longer one, like I just did here.
-Avoid long sentences and long paragraphs, they're not easy on the eyes of the reader and will cause people to mindlessly scroll through your content.
+Avoid long sentences and long paragraphs, they're not easy on the eyes of the reader and will cause people to scroll through your content.

-Once you've finished your post, sleep another night over it and post it the next day.
+Once you've finished your post.
+Sleep another night over it.

+Post it the next day.

 **If you feel sick at reading it the n-th time you've likely done a great job.**